 Jenkins is an award-winning open source toolset which enables us to build very sophisticated automated build pipelines very quickly.
 It has extensive community support which has augmented the core functionality of Jenkins by building and sharing hundreds of very useful plugins.
 Implementing continuous integration with Jenkins can help us immensely in reducing the risk within our software development lifecycle.
 It catches us bugs early and increases the quality of our software products.
 This, in turn, reduces the overall cost to develop innovative software in any environment - startups and enterprise alike.

 The demand for professionals who have experience with these tools has been growing steadily over the last few years.
 The salaries and consulting rates for these skills have also been rising and are only bound to go up as the demand for these skills remains steady or increases.
-Professionals with Jenkins experience can demand as much as $120K as their yearly compensation and these jobs pay more than majority of the jobs posted on US job boards.

 In this course we will:

 - Learn about CI and why it is important

 - Build an automated CI pipeline with Jenkins

 - Learn how to version control and manage relational database schema

 - Run the CI pipeline to maintain build artifacts